Selwyn Lloyd: Suez crisis

-On Friday 19 October Lloyd had a meeting with Butler at 9.30am and informed him fully about the trip to Paris.
-A day of talks at 10 Downing Street then followed; topics included the impending Jordanian elections and a speech which Lloyd was due to make to Conservative activists at Liverpool the next day.

 Lloyd went to Chequers on Sunday 21 October (having been summoned by Eden on the phone the previous day).
 The press were told that Lloyd had a cold so that he could go to Paris in secret to meet the Israelis.

-Lloyd's secret trip to Sevres

 Lloyd, accompanied by his Private Secretary Donald Logan, then went to Sevres, just outside Paris, on 22 October.
 Eden insisted that British action not be in response to Israeli demands.
 Logan drove Lloyd to the airport in his own car to maintain secrecy, although he was not told the destination until they were underway.
 David Carlton argued that this tied Lloyd into the conspiracy by getting him to meet Ben Gurion.

-He nearly had a serious car accident between Paris airport and Sevres.

-The discussion at Sevres was in English.
-He commented, in a joke which fell flat, that he ought to have turned up wearing a false moustache, a comment which Maurice Bourgès-Maunoury (French Minister of Defence) misremembered and claimed that Lloyd actually had turned up wearing a false moustache.
 Lloyd met Pineau, who said that the Israelis would attack Egypt but only with Anglo-French air support.
 Lloyd then, at 7pm, met the Israeli Prime Minister David Ben-Gurion, who like Pineau was disappointed by his obvious lack of enthusiasm for military action.
-General Moshe Dayan (Israeli Chief of Staff), Shimon Peres and Mordechai Bar-On were also part of the Israeli delegation.
 Lloyd warned that the UN, the Commonwealth and Scandinavian countries were opposed to the use of force.
 Israel demanded that British Canberra bombers bomb Egypt from their bases in Cyprus; Lloyd merely promised to seek the Cabinet's opinion on the matter.
 Lloyd demanded that British airstrikes be delayed for 48 hours after the outbreak of hostilities, so that collusion would not be too obvious, but in the end compromised on 36 hours.
 Lloyd was still worried about an Israeli attack on Jordan.
-Dayan later recalled ("Story of My Life" p218) that "[Lloyd]'s manner could not have been more antagonistic.
+Dayan later recalled that "[Lloyd]'s manner could not have been more antagonistic.
 His whole demeanour expressed distaste – for the place, the company, and the topic … His opening remarks suggested the tactics of a customer bargaining with extortionate merchants."
 Lloyd left towards midnight.